 In fact, our Solo Female Travelers Content Manager has been doing that for this website for years: I record the footage on my trips and she edits it to a nice video.
 You can see her work on our YouTube channel.

 With more people capturing content when they travel, there are more and more companies providing online video editing services who have disintermediated the entire process.

 - What to expect: Client briefing and a storyboard should be provided at the beginning of every project, along with the footage you will use.

 In some cases, you may even discuss the storyboard before the shooting takes place.
 You should agree the number and type of review loops you will provide to limit your time spent.

 Your output can only be as good as your input though, so if the footage you get given is not great, you might be frustrated with the outcome.

 - Salaries: Rates are usually fixed by type of video, amount of raw footage provided, length and complexity.
 If you have skills in animation, graphics, etc. you can command much higher rates.
 Longer projects might be charged per hour or per day.

 - Requirements: You need to have a very fast internet connection to be able to download all the footage provided by your client, enough storage to keep all the videos, a computer or laptop with pretty good specs and the tools of the trade: Adobe Premier Pro or Final Cut Pro.

-- How to get an online job as a Video editor: Create your own profile in the more general freelancing sites and also join the specific video editing platforms such as ProductionHub, Behance (also good for other creative jobs such as design), SimplyHired or Mandy (one of the first).
+- How to get an online job as a Video editor: Create your own profile in the more general freelancing sites and also join the specific video editing platforms.